hillaryAHR/LIB-201/network-analysis.md

 Say, for instance, though, that we want to see all of the people mentioned in several letters to get a better idea of the network of people in the lives of the Smith family members and their friends.
 We could structure our data so that each source (the letter writer) has a target (the person they write to and the people they mention), and each target has either a reciprocal (undirected) or non-reciprocal (directed) edge.

 ## Check in
 Using a pencil and paper, sketch what you think the second example's graph might look like.
-Upload that sketch in Cavnas: <a href="https://muw.instructure.com/courses/17249/quizzes/65107">3.Network Analysis Check-in</a>.
-Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/65841">3.Network Analysis check-in</a> here. <!--should I take this part out for the HO 303 students?-->
+Upload that sketch in Cavnas: <a href="https://muw.instructure.com/courses/19030/quizzes/75444">3.Network Analysis Check-in</a>.

 ## Cleaning Data